 FORT PECK

 Tanyán Yahipí (Nakoda/Dakota)

+Greetings

 The 2.1 million-acre Fort Peck Reservation is in northeastern Montana, approximately 50 miles south of the Canadian border, with its southern perimeter defined by the Missouri River.
 The reservation was established by presidential order in 1871.

 Fort Peck Reservation is home to the Assiniboine (Nakoda) and Sioux (Dakota) people.

 Discover native culture at the Poplar Indian Days celebration.
 This annual event is held the first weekend of September.

+Did you know...

 The Fort Peck Reservation has a compilation of creeks across several miles that, when identified on a map, form the shape of a buffalo.

-Below left: Views over the Fort Peck Lake area.
-Bottom left: A favorite Native American inspired dish known as an Indian taco.
-Below right: The Milk River near Tampico.
+Below left: Camping at the Pines Campground near Fort Peck.
+Bottom left: The Milk River near Tampico.
+Below right: Fort Peck Lake.